rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 are found in real-world software.
 The idea being that, the theoretical limitation could be about pathological grammars.
 Even if one could recover the grammar of a reasonable subset of context-free grammars, it is a win.
 Indeed, Clark et al.[^clark2008a] takes this approach.
 Another reasonable approach is to look for approximations.
+The research in this field was summarized by Higuera[^higuera2010grammatical].

 Now, how does one verify their approach?
 One approach that recent research has taken is to try and recover the context free grammar from one of the blackbox programs, then